 Find your winning golden ticket

-Throughout June, July and August there’ll be five golden tickets hidden in the bars, and if you discover one of these lucky slips in yours, then you’ll have just won two return tickets to New York.
+Throughout June, July and August there’ll be over 600 golden tickets hidden in the bars, and if you discover one of these lucky slips in yours, then you’ll have a won a fabulous prize, potentially two return tickets to New York.
 Happy hunting!